M66B/NetGuard/FAQ.md

 In some circumstances, restricting system apps and system components is known to cause the application list to load slowly or not at all.
 The exact circumstances are unknown.

+<a name="FAQ59"></a>
+**(59) Why does the list of connections for an app suddenly scroll away?

+This is a known bug in an Android support library.
+I attempted to fix it in the past, but could not find a solution.
+Pull requests are welcome.

+The workaround is to press the *pause* button.
+Logs will continue to be collected while pause is enabled.

 <br />

 **NetGuard is supported for phones and tablets only, so not for other device types like televisions or vehicles.**